c2m2-asia/kathmandu/_posts/2020-05-06-business-needs.md

 ### POLICY SUPPORT
 We asked all the respondents what types of government policies would be helpful for their businesses.
 Each business could choose upto three such policies.

-{% maincolumn 'assets/img/charts/PolicySupportMultiples.png' '' %}
+{% maincolumn 'assets/img/charts/PolicySupportMultiples.png' '<b>What kind of policy level support from the government would be most helpful to your business?</b> <br/><br/> Respondents could select more than one answer for this question.
+Each pie chart represents the percentage of respondents that choose a given option.' %}

 Two-thirds of the respondents have reported ‘establishment of a tourism protection fund’ will help them better deal with this type of crisis.
 Half the respondents are seeking for better government policies around financial assistance.
 Only 13% marked ‘establishment of job retention fund’ as one of their top three choices.